Britton Chance Jr.: Sailing

 Chance competed in both the America's Cup trials and the Olympic trials.
-In 1960, he participated in the 5.5-meter class Olympic trials with the ship Complex III and teammates Ed O'Malley and Runnie Colie who was the captain.
+In 1960, he participated in the 5.5-meter class Olympic trials with the ship Complex III and teammates Ed O'Malley and Runnie Colie, who was the captain.
 They "narrowly missed Olympic nomination".

 In 1962, he was a crewman on the Easterner, a contender for America's Cup from the New York Yacht Club.
 That same year, he was part of the syndicate backing the Columbia as a contender in America's Cup trials.

 In the summer of 1962, he was a crewman on the Columbia, preparing for the Olympic trials.
 In September 1962, he won first place twice in the Olympic trials for the 5.5-meter class.
 However, he did not make the team.
 In 1964, he came in second place overall in the 5.5 Meter Class Olympic trials while sailing a ship that he designed.
 He selected as an alternate helmsman for the 1964 Summer Olympics for the Dragon Class and 5.5 Meter Class.

 In 1965, he was the captain of the Composition that won a race at the 5.5 Meter Class World Championship help in the Bay of Naples.
 In 1966, he also won a race the 5.5 Meter Class World Championship in Denmark, sailing the Chance.

 In 1970, his father told Sports Illustrated, "He was a good skipper, but basically, he always wanted to know why the boat was going fast or slow and what he could do to make her go faster.
 He's been that way from the beginning."

 Career

-During the summers while in college, Chance worked at towing tank or ship model basin the Stevens Institute of Technology in Hoboken, New Jersey.
+During the summers while in college, Chance worked at towing tank or the ship model basin at the Stevens Institute of Technology in Hoboken, New Jersey.
 In the fall of 1960, he left college to apprentice as a draftsman with the boat designer C. Raymond Hunt and Fenwick Williams in Tilton, New Hampshire.
 In the spring of 1961, he apprenticed with Ted Hood, a boatbuilder, designer, and yachtsman located in Marblehead, Massachusetts.
 Hood had him working as a rigger, and also learning about sails and sail making.
 While with Hood, Chance supervised the towing tank tests on the Nefertiti, a 12-meter yacht created for the 1962 America's Cup.
 The test were conducted at the Stevens Institute.
 Chance is credited as both designer and assistant for the Nefetitis America's Cup trials.